 Starting Line Protocol

-Establish a starting line protocol that includes a designated start time and instructions on how participants should line up.
+Establish a starting line protocol with a designated start time and instructions on how participants should line up.
 This is especially important if you are hosting a charity run.
 For causal walks where participants can arrive within a time frame, you may not need to worry about this protocol.

 Beyond the standard considerations for planning a walkathon, there are additional rules and regulations that organizers and participants should be aware of to ensure the smooth running of the event.
 These include the following.